voxel51/fiftyone/docs/source/user_guide/model_zoo.rst

     viewing/installing package requirements for models.

-    If you try to load a zoo model without the proper packages installed, you will receive an error message that will explain what to install.
+    If you try to load a zoo model without the proper packages installed, you will receive an error message that will explain what you need to install.

-    Depending on your compute environment, some package requirement errors may be erroneous.
-In such cases, you can suppress error messages.
-See :ref:`this section <applying-zoo-models>` for more information.
+    Depending on your compute environment, some package requirement failures may be erroneous.
+In such cases, you can :ref:`suppress error messages <applying-zoo-models>`.

 Basic recipe
 ------------